rollingferret/versify_full-stack/README.md

 # <img width="49" alt="image" src="https://user-images.githubusercontent.com/102888592/187043189-5d690638-97ce-4580-a360-7c34b6282f56.png"> Versify

-## Versify is a clone of the Spotify web app but with a darker and starry undertone.
+## Versify is a clone of the Spotify web client but with a darker and starry undertone.

-Users can register for a new account or log in as the demo user.
+### Versify provides a very similar user experience to Spotify online, with a focus on Afropop and R&B genres.

-Users can create playlists.
+* Users can register for a new account or log in as the demo user.

-## Future Features:
+* Users can create, edit, and delete playlists.
-- Editing and deleting playlists
+* Users can view and play music off Artist and Album pages.
-- Add song tracks to playlists
+* Users can search for songs, artists, and albums.
-- Music player
+* Users can add Liked songs to their library.

-- Album and Artist show pages
+## Future features:
-- Search functionality for songs and artists to retrieve relevant albums and playlists
+* Users can add songs to a play queue.
-- Liked Songs function
+* Users can view lyrics of the song currently playing.